mahdi12167/libmini/libmini/qtviewer/README.txt

 4) Wait several minutes while the resampling takes place.
 5) Then zoom into the produced tileset with the middle mouse wheel to see some 3D details.

-If this takes too long for you impatient guys, we can do the same with a small islet off the east coast of Oahu: Manana Island:
+If this takes too long for you impatient guys, we can do the same with a small island off the east coast of Oahu, Manana Island:

 0) We assume you have the libgrid data directory available.
 1) Drag the "MananaIsland.tif" dem layer from the "elev/Oahu-Islands" directory into the qtviewer.